Copper(I) bromide

 Copper(I) bromide is the chemical compound with the formula CuBr.
 This white diamagnetic solid adopts a polymeric structure akin to that for zinc sulfide.
 The compound is widely used in the synthesis of organic compounds and as a lasing medium in copper bromide lasers.

-Preparation, basic properties, structure
+Properties

 The compound is white, although samples are often colored due to the presence of copper(II) impurities.
 The copper(I) ion also oxidizes easily in air.
-It is commonly prepared by the reduction of cupric salts with sulfite in the presence of bromide.
-For example, the reduction of copper(II) bromide with sulfite yields copper(I) bromide and hydrogen bromide:
+CuBr is insoluble in most solvents due to its polymeric structure, which features four-coordinated, tetrahedral Cu centers interconnected by bromide ligands (ZnS structure).